qbradq/sharduo/README.md

 * Weight seems to stay on cursor after drop to container reject on too much weight

 ### Required Features and Tasks ###
+* Remove range checking from packet handlers and let the event handlers do it
+* Make starting location configurable
+* Start the player with reasonable stats
+* Starter pack functionality
+* Mining starter pack

 ### Nice to Haves ###
 * Object spawner